 Museum of Alchemists and Magicians of Old Prague

 Words cannot begin to describe how upset I was to find out this museum exists only after I was leaving Prague.
 If only there was a list of things to do in Prague that had it readily available to me!
 You’re welcome fellow travel nerds.
 It’s obviously a tourist trap, but there is a serious history of dark magic and alchemy in Prague dating back to the 16th century under Rudolf II.
 Everyone on Tripadvisor hates on this place, but some of us like these kitschy “museums” that are there to entertain.

 Sex Machines Museum

 I’ve been to the World Erotic Art Museum in Miami and I’ve been to Erotic Museum in Barcelona, but this is the sex museum that made me blush a bit.
 The museum website describes itself as “an exposition of mechanical erotic appliances, the purpose of which is to bring pleasure and allow extraordinary and unusual positions during intercourse.”
 It is the only museum in the world dedicated solely to sex machines (cue joke for calling myself that).
 There are over three floors of sexual contraptions to peek at.
-You’ll get an all important lesson on subject such as Ancient Roman dildo history.
+You’ll get an all-important lesson on subjects such as Ancient Roman dildo history.
 I’m not kidding.
 Be prepared to see some things that look a lot more like torture devices than something that is meant to bring pleasure to its user.